vasyas/push-rpc/README.md

     ```

    `X-Rpc-Client-Id` header is used to identify caller clients.
 In can be used for session tracking.
 Client ID is
    available at server side in the context.
+Note that the client ID is asserted by the client and is not
+   authenticated by the library — see [Authentication and client identity](#auth).

    In addition, GET method can be used to make a call without arguments.